Theater/Playwriting MFA

 Campus Location: Main, Center City

-Full-Time/Part-Time Status: Students are required to complete the degree program through classes offered during daytime hours, as well as evening classes.
+Full-Time/Part-Time Status: Students complete the degree program through classes offered at convenient times of the day and evening.

 Interdisciplinary Study: Research areas are encouraged.
 Previous areas of interest have included African American studies, anthropology, film, mass media, new media and women’s studies.
 Permission to enroll in particular courses is determined by the department involved.